-The mean no-show rate was 47%.
-This is slightly higher than the current five-year mean no-show rate of 46%.
+The mean no-show rate was 45.6%.
+This is slightly less than the current five-year mean no-show rate of 46.3%.
 This percentage represents the number of total hunters who participated in the hunt compared to the total number of hunters who were drawn to hunt.

-The data for H/E continue to indicate relative stability from 2007 to 2020, compared to the gradual decline from prior years.
+The data for H/E continue to indicate relative stability from 2007 to 2022, compared to the gradual decline from prior years.
 There were slight increases in 2010 and 2012, but the generally stable trend holds true.
-The 2020 mean H/E of 0.25 represents an increase from 2019, but is not far outside the range of variation of the last 10 years (Figure 1).
-The five-year mean H/E remained at 0.26, or 0.06 above the target.
-Six firearms properties fell at or below the target H/E threshold after the 2020 hunts and will likely not require hunts in 2021.
+The 2022 mean H/E of 0.27 represents an increase from 2021 but is not far outside the range of variation of the last 10 years (Figure 1).
+The five-year mean H/E was 0.25, or slightly greater than the target.
+Six firearms properties fell at or below the target H/E threshold after the 2022 hunts and will likely not require hunts in 2023.
 One archery property fell at or below the target H/E threshold, but the other is above target harvest rates.
 These parks will likely continue to require annual hunts for some time.

 Figure 1.
-1993-2020 Harvest per Effort.
+1993-2022 Harvest per Effort.
 The center black bar indicates the mean H/E for each year.
 The white box indicates the first and third quartile.
 The whiskers (vertical black lines) represent the minimum and maximum H/E for each year.
 The red dashed line highlights the target of 0.20 H/E for firearms properties.
 Only one property was hunted in 1993, and no properties were hunted in 1994.

-The trend for H/Mi.2 is similar to that of H/E. The data for H/Mi.2 also support relative stability from 2007 to 2020.
-The 2020 mean H/Mi.2 did increase from 15.9 in 2019 to 18.1 this year (Figure 2).
-The five-year mean H/Mi.2 increased to 18.7, slightly below the target for the third consecutive year.
-Seven firearms properties fell at or below the target H/Mi.2 threshold after the 2019 hunts.
-As with H/E, one archery property remains above target harvest rates.
+The trend for H/Mi. is similar to that of H/E. The data for H/Mi. also support relative stability from 2007 to 2022.
+The 2022 mean H/Mi. increased from 17.8 in 2021 to 19.8 this year (Figure 2).
+The five-year mean H/Mi. is 18.2, slightly below the target for the fifth consecutive year.
+Seven firearms properties fell at or below the target H/Mi. threshold after the 2022 hunts.
+One archery property fell below target harvest rates.

 Figure 2.
-1993-2020 Harvest per Square Mile.
-The center black bar indicates the mean H/Mi.2 for each year.
+1993-2022 Harvest per Square Mile.
+The center black bar indicates the mean H/Mi. for each year.
 The white box indicates the first and third quartile.
-The whiskers (vertical black lines) represent the minimum and maximum H/Mi.2 for each year.
-The red dashed line highlights the target of 15 H/Mi.2 level for firearms properties.
+The whiskers (vertical black lines) represent the minimum and maximum H/Mi. for each year.
+The red dashed line highlights the target of 15 H/Mi. level for firearms properties.
 Only one property was hunted in 1993, and no properties were hunted in 1994.